Vikng412/Vikng412/README.md

 - 👋 Hi, I’m @Vikng412
 - 👀 I’m interested in Gaming, Anime & Manga
-- 🌱 I’m currently Stuying in High School Last Year
+- 🌱 I’m currently Studying in High School Last Year
-- 📫 How to reach me ...
+- 📫 How to reach me - kanishk.kumar412@gmail.com

 <!---
 Vikng412/Vikng412 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.